alice-doc/alice-analysis-tutorial/analysis/setup.md

 ## Get a valid token

-To authenticate yourself, obtain a token
+The ALICE file catalogue is only accessible if you are an ALICE member.
+To authenticate yourself, you will need to obtain a _token_
 ```
 alien-token-init <username>
 ```